 As Rick Priestley once said, the Warmaster Ancients (WMA) is practically the second edition of Warmaster.
 Actually the second edition of Warmaster (WM) was written as well however it has never been (and very likely never will be) published.
 Knowing this, our gaming community focused on WMA rules just to find out they solve most, or better all the blind spots of WM (e.g. cavalry supremacy over infantry, support issue etc.).
 In our eyes it was obviously an advanced version of Warmaster.
 As the WMA covers a different setting to WM, it was not possible to simply use the rules with fantasy army lists.
 There already has been an attempt to create WMA rules for WM armies made by French Warmaster community.
-They created the Warmaster Evolution ruleset, but written in French.
+They created the Warmaster Evolution ruleset written in French.
 We would love to use these rules, unfortunately none of us can speak or even read French.
-That's why we decided to create our own ruleset written in English so everyone from the worldwide community can use it.
+That is why we decided to create our own ruleset written in English so everyone from the worldwide community can use it.
 We named it Warmaster Revolution in respect of French rules.
-Unlike Warmaster Evolution, which is complete rewrite of WMA (plus Flyers and Magic), Warmaster Revolution is based on structure of original WM rules.
-The point is to be more familiar for WM players.
+Unlike Warmaster Evolution, which is complete rewrite of WMA (plus Flyers and Magic), Warmaster Revolution is based on the structure of the original WM rules.